-Turkish forces push deeper into Syria, with deaths rising
+Turkish forces advance in Syria as US troops come under fire

 The group said aid groups had to suspend or limit operations in the al-Hol camp, home to more than 70,000 women and children located 50 kilometers (30 miles) from the Turkish border, as well as the Ain Eissa camp.

 El Deeb reported from Beirut.
-Associated Press writers Suzan Fraser in Ankara, Turkey, and Zeynep Bilginsoy in Istanbul contributed.
+Associated Press writers Suzan Fraser in Ankara, Turkey, Zeynep Bilginsoy in Istanbul and Lolita C. Baldor in Washington, D.C., contributed.